phoenixframework/phoenix_live_dashboard/guides/metrics.md

 live_dashboard "/dashboard", metrics: MyAppWeb.Telemetry
 ```

 Now refresh the "/dashboard" page and the metrics functionality should be enabled.
+Each metric goes to a distinct group based on the metric name itself.

 ## More about telemetry